 - 1. Single Audits and Reports: CNMI PSS shall continue to conduct single audits and submit reports to the Department on an annual basis in a timely and complete manner.
 All single audits shall be completed, and the reports published within nine months after the end of each fiscal year, as required by the Single Audit Act of 1984, as amended.
 If, for any reason, CNMI PSS expects an audit or report to be delayed and late, it shall notify the Department's contact person of the reason and extent of the delay as soon as possible. - 2.
 Updates on CNMI Web Site: CNMI PSS shall continue to post on its website information regarding its budget, grant applications, and annual reports submitted to the Department under these specific conditions to provide for access by the general public. - 3.
-Reporting Requirements: CNMI PSS shall submit to the Department, on an annual basis, a report that describes how it is continuing to improve its management and administration of Department grants.
-In particular, this report shall demonstrate how CNMI PSS is addressing repeat audit findings associated with compliance with procurement and suspension and debarment policies.
+Reporting Requirements: CNMI PSS shall submit a report to the Department that describes how it is continuing to improve its management and administration of Department grants.
+In particular, this report shall demonstrate how CNMI PSS is addressing repeat audit findings associated with compliance with procurement and suspension and debarment policies, including the findings in the FY 2020 audit report concerning allowable costs, cash management, procurement and reporting.
 The report shall be signed by the authorized official of CNMI PSS and submitted to the Department no later than September 30, 2023.

-The annual report should be submitted by CNMI PSS in both hard copy and electronically to:
+The report should be submitted by CNMI PSS in both hard copy and electronically to:

-Christine Jackson

-Senior Risk Consultant

-Risk Management Services Division

-Office of Finance and Operations

-Office of Acquisition, Grants, and Risk Management

-U.S. Department of Education

-400 Maryland Avenue, SW

-Washington, D.C.
-20212

-ATTN: Grants Risk Management Services Division

-Email: christine.jackson@ed.gov

-4. Additional Conditions: Should appropriate corrective actions cease or fiscal or programmatic accountability problems recur in the future, the Department reserves the right to take additional appropriate actions, which include designating CNMI PSS a "high-risk" grantee under the authority of 2 CFR §§ 200.207 and 3474.10 and imposing additional specific conditions on CNMI PSS' grant awards.
+Christine Jackson Senior Risk Consultant Risk Management Services Division Office of Finance and Operations Office of Acquisition, Grants, and Risk Management U.S. Department of Education 400 Maryland Avenue, SW Washington, D.C.
+20212 ATTN: Grants Risk Management Services Division Email: christine.jackson@ed.gov right to take additional appropriate actions, which include designating CNMI PSS a "highrisk" grantee under the authority of 2 CFR §§ 200.207 and 3474.10 and imposing additional specific conditions on CNMI PSS' grant awards.

+4. Additional Conditions: Should appropriate corrective actions cease or fiscal or programmatic accountability problems recur in the future, the Department reserves the